njgarner/CSC289-Flashcard-Generator/README.md

 ### Expectations
-Identify errors, inconsistencies, or other noteworthy improvements and document them.
+**Identify and Document Issues:** Actively look for errors, inconsistencies, or areas for improvement, and clearly document them for the team.

-Communicate openly.
-Notify others of resolved issues and provide feedback.
+**Maintain Open Communication:** Share updates on resolved issues, offer constructive feedback, and stay engaged with team discussions.

-Monitor objectives, goals, and overall progress on **GitHub** and **Trello**.
+**Track Progress:** Regularly monitor project objectives, milestones, and task completion using tools like **GitHub** and **Trello** to ensure alignment.

 ## Visual aid diagram:
 ```mermaid